Waitress Resume Format

 Frequently Asked Questions

-Answers to common queries about building the ideal waitress resume format.
+Common queries about crafting an effective waitress resume format.

-Functional resumes are generally not favored in waitressing.
-Employers prefer to see your work history to assess reliability and growth.
-ATS systems also have difficulty parsing functional resumes.
-If you have gaps, briefly address them in your cover letter instead.
+Functional resumes are usually not recommended since employers prefer seeing your work history to assess growth and reliability.
+They also perform worse with ATS software.
+If you have gaps, explain them briefly in a cover letter.

 Ready to Build Your Waitress Resume?